sger/RustBooks/README.md

 <img src="https://www.packtpub.com/sites/default/files/cover_18.png" width="120px"/>

-Get familiar with writing programs in the trending new systems programming language that brings together the powerful performance of low-level languages with the advanced features like thread safety in multi-threaded code
+Get familiar with writing programs in the trending new systems programming language that brings together the powerful performance of low-level languages with the advanced features like thread safety in multi-threaded code.

 **Advanced Books**